RJDennis/NLboxsolve.jl/README.md

 Examples
 --------

-As a first example, consider the following fivediagonal function:
+As a first example, consider the following 'fivediagonal' function:

 ```julia
 function fivediagonal(x)